ARDG-NRAO/LibRA/frameworks/htcimager/README.md

 ## Image Solver implementations

 Implementations of image solver for single-term continuum using `htcimager.py` are provided in this repository for use with SLURM and HTCondor, respectively in directories `ImageSolver/Slurm` and `ImageSolver/HTCondor`.
 Refer to the `README.md` files in those locations for detailed usage information.

+## To do:

+- [ ] Implement support for initial model/mask
+- [ ] Generalize implementation to support the full range of image solver use cases